 Most vegetable soups start exactly the same way.
 Heat oil until it shimmers, add the trilogy of onions, carrots and celery.

 Next you’ll need liquid.
 Chicken or vegetable broth both work.
 Obviously if you would like this to be a vegetarian soup, stick with vegetable broth.
-Tomates come next; I use San Marzano tomatoes which come whole, but take less than a minute to chop.
+Tomatoes come next; I use San Marzano tomatoes which come whole, but take less than a minute to chop.

 I use culinary shears and cut them while they’re still in the can.
 The length of time this soup takes depends on how thick or thin you slice your vegetables.
 Add the tortellini towards the end, following the directions on the package.
 No tortellini?
 Substitute fusilli, farfalle or penne.